patrickwarner/openadserve/docs/getting-started/overview.md

 - Research framework for ad serving behavior and integration experiments

 **What this is NOT:**
-- Enterprise ad server optimized for massive scale
+- Production ad server optimized for massive scale
 - Complete solution for large publishers
 - Replacement for existing monetization platforms